 Start Your HIIT Journey with RazFit

 RazFit is designed specifically for bodyweight HIIT with no equipment and no gym membership required.
-Sessions begin at 10 minutes for the beginner tier and progress to 20 minutes as fitness improves.
-The gamification system includes beginner-specific achievement badges, including the “First Week” badge for completing your initial 3 sessions and the “Foundation Earned” badge at the end of week 4.
+Sessions begin at 1 minute for absolute beginners who have never performed structured interval training and scale to 10 minutes as fitness improves.
+The 30 bodyweight exercises in the library include modified versions of every movement, step-back burpees, slow mountain climbers, pause squats, so beginners can train at the 70-75% HRmax intensity appropriate for weeks 1-2 without being forced into advanced movements.
+The gamification system includes beginner-specific achievement badges, including the “First Week” badge for completing your initial 3 sessions and the “Foundation Earned” badge at the end of week 4, providing the motivational reinforcement that is most needed during the early weeks when visible results have not yet appeared.

 Download RazFit on iOS 18+ for iPhone and iPad.
-The hardest HIIT session is always the first one — and the one that matters most.
+The hardest HIIT session is always the first one, the one that matters most.